An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Trex Company Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TREX stock compares to 2,000+ US-based stocks, and to peers in the Non-Energy Minerals sector and Forest Products industry.
+We show how TREX stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and All Other Miscellaneous Wood Product Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.